 1. Compare prices.
 Both dating and matchmaking services can be quite expensive, but there are services to fit every budget.
 You can be sure if a company refuses to discuss price over the phone, it will be costly, usually in the thousands.
 Be careful and be sure to comparison shop.
-A benefit of choosing a fee-based service is that it may screen out people who are not serious about finding a long-term relationship.
+A benefit of choosing a fee-based service is that it may screen out people who are not serious about finding a long-term relationship with health.
 In other words, if they are willing to pay, they are more likely to be truly looking for a soul mate.
 In some cities, there are matchmaking services that do not charge the ladies as long as they meet certain criteria.
 Usually these services require that the woman look like a model.

 2. Make sure that they have members in your part of town.
 Many services insist that members meet potential matches in other counties, cities, states or even countries!
 Most people do not want a long-distance relationship.

 3. Don’t feel pressured by aggressive salespeople.
 Matchmaking and dating services are businesses.
 They want your patronage.
 Don’t let them talk you into joining before they have answered all of your questions satisfactorily.
 And don’t let yourself be conned by a salesperson saying that the price is only good if you join right now.
 That is a sales tactic.